superorange0707/MoveEasy/README.md

 ## Support

-For support, email support@moveeasy.com or open an issue in the GitHub repository.
+For support, email support@moveeasy.co.uk or open an issue in the GitHub repository.